wadephillips/software2/README.md

 Upon authentication the logged in users information is stored as a static variable, Main.loggedInUser;

 Other static variable on Main are:
 - DATASOURCE - contains a package-private DataSource object which provides access to the database.
-Connection information is stored in database.properties file.
+Connection information is stored in the database.properties file.